What are placement tests and how will I know if I need to take them?

 What if I am not satisfied with my test scores and class placement?

 You can take the tests a total of three times in each subject.
 When you retest the first time, you must wait at least two weeks from the date you completed the first test.
 The mandatory waiting period may be waived closer to the time classes are scheduled to begin each semester.
 The first test in each subject is free.
 A $5 retest fee per subject will be charged for each additional test.
 You must pay for the test/s in the Business office and bring a copy of your receipt to the Testing Center.
 You must present an official form of photo identification such as your student ID card.
 You will be required to wait at least a semester between your second and third test.
 If there was at least a semester time span between your first two tests, you are only required to wait two weeks between your second and third test.
 You can test during the semester for a class that you are not enrolled in, but you must wait at least two weeks after the drop/add date.
 If you are enrolled in the class, you need written permission from the instructor of the class to test in that subject.

 *NEO reserves the right to change these policies without prior notice at any time.

 **If you are a student in need of accommodations, please contact Carla Murphy, Director of Disabilities Services at (918) 540-6969.

-The Center for Academic Success and Advising provides proctoring services for distance/online courses.
+The Success Center provides proctoring services for distance/online courses.
 The service is free for current NEO students, staff and faculty.
 There is a $5.00 fee per exam payable in the business office for others in need of this service.
-Please call 918-540-6242 to arrange for CASA staff to receive your test materials and to schedule a time for your test.
+Please call 918-540-6242 to arrange for Success Center staff to receive your test materials and to schedule a time for your test.